PanPanFR/Portfolio-Website/README.md

 ## Features

-- 🌙 Mode Terang & Gelap (Dark/Light Mode)
+🌙 Dark/Light Mode - Switch between light and dark themes for comfortable viewing.

-- 🌍 Dukungan Multi-bahasa (Multi Language Support)
+🌍 Multi Language Support - Supports content in multiple languages, such as English and Indonesian.

-- 💻📱 Desain Responsif (Responsive Design)
+💻📱 Responsive Design - Adapts seamlessly to any screen size, from desktops to mobile phones.

-- ⚡ Performa Cepat dengan Vite (Fast Performance with Vite)
+⚡ Fast Performance with Vite - Built with Vite for incredibly fast loading times and a smooth experience.

-- 🎨 UI Indah dengan Tailwind CSS (Beautiful UI with Tailwind CSS)
+🎨 Beautiful UI with Tailwind CSS - Modern and clean user interface styled with the Tailwind CSS framework.

-- 📊 Integrasi Statistik GitHub (GitHub Stats Integration)
+📊 GitHub Stats Integration - Dynamically displays your GitHub contributions and statistics on the website.

-- 🧱 UI Neobrutalist (Neobrutalist UI)
+🧱 Neobrutalist UI - Features a unique and bold design style with high contrast and sharp edges.

-- 🗂️ Data dari Google Spreadsheet (Google Spreadsheet Data)
+🗂️ Google Spreadsheet Data - Uses a Google Spreadsheet as a simple, easy-to-manage database for your content.

 ## How to Use